-The best way to give your event flair is to insert your seasonal favorites or popular seasonal items into every aspect of the event.
+The best way to give your event flair is to insert your seasonal favorites or favorite seasonal items into every aspect of the event.

 Remember a few tips when doing this:

 Be selective.
 Don’t try to incorporate everything about the season, even if it is the chosen theme.
-We want to be selective, as to not overwhelm guest.
+We want to be careful, as to not overwhelm guest.

 Think minimalist.
 This ties into being selective in many ways.
-Maybe you will decide to do minimal decor with a few candles and linens for a dinner party that are seasonal colors, or maybe you’ll use neutral colors and make eye-catching centerpieces.
+Maybe you will decide to do minimal decor with a few candles and linens for a dinner party that is seasonal colors, or you’ll perhaps use neutral colors and make eye-catching centerpieces.
 Keep my next tip in mind when making this decision.

 Guest comfort.
 Again we don’t want guest feeling overwhelmed.
 Think of how you want your guest to feel before choosing decor, sitting arrangements, and menu; then look at your budget.

 Establish a workable budget.
 You should always allocate a set amount to spend on your event.
 A budget helps to set the tone for most everything about the event.
 If you want a lot of people at your event, but have a small budget, you have to make crucial and detailed decisions on everything from the type of invitations, the kind of event, dress code, time of day, theme… I think you get my point that the budget decides everything.

 Now for the fun part.
 Personally, I am an earthy type of girl.
 I love nature, so following the seasons for eventspiration is a must for any event I host for friends and family.